reflectivity/file_format/specification.md

 - `errortype:` one of `uncertainty` (default) [one random value chosen from distribution] or `resolution` [spread over distribution]
 - `distribution:` one of `gaussian` (default), `uniform`, `triangular`, `rectangular` or `lorentzian`
 - `value_is`: one of `sigma` (default) or `FWHM`
-- the respective unit of the error is taken from the quantity the error referes to
+- the respective unit of the error is taken from the quantity the error refers to

 Further columns can be of any type, content or order, but **always** with description and unit.